Skip to content

 • Check metric type is valid

-• For standard metrics: f1_score, bleu, rouge, meteor
+• For standard metrics: f1_score, bleu, rouge, meteor, equality, numeric

 • For RAG metrics: faithfulness, answer_relevancy, contextual_relevancy, contextual_precision, contextual_recall